 Once you get some names, be sure to do your own research as well.
 Consult online reviews on Yelp, HomeAdvisor, Angi, and Google, and have conversations with the inspectors to get a sense of their experience and background.
 While most agents are looking out for your best interest, doing your own research and selecting your inspector will give you the assurance they are working independently and haven’t been influenced by the agent or other party to the transaction.

-It’s also a good idea to reach out to friends and family members who recently moved and ask them for recommendations, too.
+It’s also a good idea to reach out to friends and family members who recently moved and ask them for recommendations.

 Research the company

 Select an inspection company that only does home inspections.
 A company that also offers repairs and renovations may be looking to boost business by adding unnecessary issues to the inspection report.
-You can also check the company standing with the Better Business Bureau.
-You can also check out reviews, resolved complaints, and ratings.
+You can also check the company standing with the Better Business Bureau, as well as reviews, resolved complaints, and ratings.

 The best deal isn’t necessarily the best choice

-The average home inspection costs around $400, but Burlison notes that it’s imperative not to shop for a bargain.
-“You never want to choose an inspector based on price,” she continues, “Every time [I’ve seen someone shop based on price] it turns out bad for the buyer.”
+The average home inspection costs around $340, but Burlison notes that it’s imperative not to shop for a bargain.
+“You never want to choose an inspector based on price,” she continues.
+“Every time I’ve seen someone shop based on price, it turns out bad for the buyer.”
 As the old saying goes, you get what you pay for (at least in most instances).
 Prices for home inspections can vary based on your location and the size of the property being inspected, so be prepared for some variance in price and compare rates to determine what’s fair.

 Compare inspection reports

 After each home inspection, the inspector creates a home inspection report, which is typically at least a 30-page document.
 The inspector writes the report after a thorough evaluation of the property condition.
 It’s helpful to compare past reports from various inspectors to get an idea about the level of detail they provide and how they present their findings.
 A detailed report includes photos and descriptions of defects and explains why they matter.
 It also may include maintenance suggestions.